cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 Notice that the `resources_prefix` parameter is set to "cloudify" so that all resources provisioned during this guide are prefixed for easy identification.

+For more information on the different management environment structures, please refer to

+For more information see the [Openstack Manager Reference](reference-openstack-manager.html).

 {% endtabcontent %}

 {% tabcontent SoftLayer %}